Pulitzer Prize Fiction Winner

 Summary

-Alice Adams is a young woman in a small Midwestern city who tries to project an image of refinement and prosperity in hopes of winning a place in higher social circles.
+Alice Adams, a young woman in a small Midwestern city, tries to project an image of refinement and prosperity in hopes of winning a place in higher social circles.
 Tarkington pairs sharp social satire with sympathetic psychological detail to expose the costs of class anxiety and the gap between ambition and reality.
-The book is often praised as his most enduring portrait of provincial American life.
+Critics often praise the book as his most enduring portrait of provincial American life.

 Historical Context & Significance